 Online courses are pretty much as the name suggests.
 They are courses that are available for students to practice and train on various topics online.
 Online courses, depending on the course provider can be made available on any mobile device or from their personal or work computers.
-An advantage to using this asynchronous learning activity to train your team is that they can access the course from anywhere, at any time they are free.
-You should look into using a learning content management system (LCMS), such as EdApp, to train your team with online courses in ways that are engaging and targeted.
+An advantage to using this asynchronous learning activity to train your team is the accessibility where they can access the course from anywhere, at any time they are free.
+You should look into using learning management systems (LMS), such as EdApp, to train your team with online courses in ways that are engaging and targeted.

 2. Pre-recorded Video Lectures

 Pre-recorded video lectures are informational videos that have been pre-recorded and mass distributed to learners.
 Pre-recorded videos can be used by numerous trainees at a relatively low cost.
 Also, if you’re looking for something that is somewhat engaging, video learning is a good way to go.
 Another advantage to using pre-recorded video lectures to get the message across is that they can be reused multiple times to disperse the same message.
 On the flip side, they cannot be used over time if the message has changed from the original.
 You should train your workforce with these videos if you need a way to pass information to your team and have them access it repeatedly if they need to.

 Sign up for Free and Start Using the Best learning management system for Asynchronous Learning Activities

 3. Video Demonstrations